Pinafore/cl1-hw/project/project.md

 ======================

 By 11:59 14.
-Dec 2024 ([the final exam time as set by the registrar](https://registrar.umd.edu/registration/register-classes/final-exams/fall])), have the person in your group whose last name is alphabetically last submit their project writeup explaining what you did and what results you achieved on Gradescope.
+Dec 2024 ([the final exam time as set by the registrar](https://registrar.umd.edu/registration/register-classes/final-exams/fall])), have the person in your group whose last name is alphabetically last submit the project writeup explaining what you did and what results you achieved on Gradescope (but use the group function so that everyone is included).
 This document should make it clear:

 * Why this is a good idea